 - The U.S. Coast Guard-compliant hull identification number for safety guarantee

+The best thing is its SOT design keeps me drier than other counterparts in this field.
+It’s a big thank you to the sleek, fast and smooth hull which does a great job on covering lots of water with minimal water.
 Another compliment for the boat’s stability.
 Even when you’re standing on it, there’s no insecure feel of capsizing or tipping over.
 That excellent performance not only works on flat water like lakes or rivers but also on slow-moving flows or light waves as well.
+The only pity is no Pescador Paddles included in this set while they are really awesome in control and maneuverability.
+So, if your budget is loose, I highly recommend purchasing these accessories.
+No regret for sure!

 Wilderness Systems Tarpon